TheLifes08/game-sapper/README.md

-# game-sapper
+# game-minesweeper

-Игра "Сапёр", написанная на языке С++ с использованием SFML.
+The game "Minesweeper", written in C++ using SFML.